-‘What I like about Soulscape is that they are not teachers; their workshops are different to, and compliment, the work we do in the classroom.’ – Head of RE, St. Crispins.
+‘What I like about Soulscape is that they are not teachers; their workshops are different to, and complement, the work we do in the classroom.’ – Head of RE, St. Crispins.

 What is REvive?

 REvive lessons create space in school for exploring complex faith issues.
 Like REAL lessons, they are not sit-down classes, but instead offer a variety of active and stimulating activities that challenge and question.
 The aim is to awaken curiosity and interest and to create space for young people to explore a wide range of ideas and opinions.
-Topics covered within REvive include; abortion, euthanasia, divorce and homosexuality.
+We cover topics on the GCSE RE syllabus, like abortion, euthanasia, divorce and homosexuality.
 We recognise that issues such as these can directly affect young people and we ensure that all subjects are explored sensitively and inclusively.

 How does REvive work?

 Because Soulscape is a Christian organisation, Christianity is reflected in REvive lessons.
 However, we do not assume one Christian position.
 Young people are offered a wide range of (often diametrically opposed) Christian viewpoints to explore.
 Real-life stories and interviews, forum theatre exercises and group activities help pupils unpack challenging issues and begin to develop their own opinions.